code61/short_format_notes/_sessions/c1s1/5_more_html.md

 {% endhighlight %}

 * The `href` property tells you where the link will point
-* You can specify this link it different ways:
+* You can specify this link in different ways:
     * absolute external link e.g. "http://www.facebook.com"
     * absolute local link e.g. "/about".
 This links to a file relative to the root of your webserver.
 For example if your site is at `www.example.com` the link will point to `www.example.com/about`
     * relative local link e.g. "about".
 This links to a file relative to the current html document.
 In this case it will link to the file called `about` in the same folder as your current html file.